mui/mui-x/docs/data/data-grid/overview/overview.md

 ### Pro plan [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

 The Pro plan includes and extends the features available in the Community version to support more complex use cases.
-It adds new features like advanced filtering, column pinning, column and row reordering, support for tree data, and virtualization to handle bigger datasets.
+It adds features like advanced filtering, column pinning, column and row reordering, support for tree data, and virtualization to handle bigger datasets.

 The demo below displays 31 columns and 100,000 rows—over 3 million cells in total.